Ambition project: ‘Amplifying youth perspectives on mental well-being‘

 Summary

-Despite growing concern for youth mental health, young people’s own definitions of what promotes and sustains their sense of mental well-being remain underrepresented in research and policy.
+Despite growing concern for youth mental health, young people’s own perspectives on what mental well-being is and what supports them in this remain underrepresented in research and policy.
 This project addresses this gap by centering youth voices in defining what mental well-being means to them.
-We began with a systematic literature review to map earlier studies that have investigated this question in Europe, from which we developed a heuristic model.
-We then conducted a qualitative study with young people (age 15 to 18), co-analyzing this model alongside their own experiences and understandings of mental well-being, stigma, and support.
-Through these collaborative sessions, young people also identified concrete solutions for improving mental well-being support in various contexts, such as at home, in school, and in society at large.
-This work produces a tool that recognizes mental well-being as personal, socially embedded, and constantly changing across time and circumstances.
-Through this work, we amplify young people’s understandings of what it means to be mentally well and make visible where young people’s perspectives challenge existing adult-led frameworks.
-In continuous conversation with young people, we contribute to shaping more inclusive and responsive research, policy, and practice around youth mental well-being.
+We began with a systematic literature review to map all European studies that have published comparable research, from which we developed a heuristic model of overarching themes and relevant contexts.
+We then conducted a qualitative study with young people (age 15 to 18), in which we analyzed this model together and supplemented it with their own experiences around mental well-being, stigma, and support.
+During these co-creation sessions, young people also identified concrete solutions for improving mental well-being support in various contexts, such as at home, in school, and in society at large.
+Through our research, we highlight what it means for young people to feel well and make visible where youth perspectives challenge existing frameworks.
+In conversation with young people, we contribute to shaping more inclusive and responsive research, policy, and practice around youth mental well-being.

 More information about this project